injoo626/IntroToIM/MidtermProject/Progress.md

 ## 2021.10.13
 ### Summary
-- final check, commenting, cleaning up
+- final check, commenting, cleaning up (both versions)
 - Fixed the bug from yesterday by recognizing BACK, NEXT button within void mouseClicked()
 - encountered a new bug.... : program randomly does or doesn't execute functions at stage 5 (explained in the pde file)